-EDUC 570 - Introduction to Teaching and Learning
+EDUC 570 - Introduction to Teaching and Learning 6 cr hrs

 This course includes a study of concepts essential to becoming a teacher leader.
 Basic and advanced strategies in curriculum, instruction, assessment, current research, technology, diversity, leadership, and philosophy are addressed.
 This course is Module I in the Master of Education - Initial Licensure program.